|

 "git push --signed" sent a nonce different from what we asked

-it to send now, but in a different session whose starting
+it to send now, but in a different session whose starting time

-session.
-Only meaningful when GIT_PUSH_CERT_NONCE_STATUS says
+Only meaningful when GIT_PUSH_CERT_NONCE_STATUS says SLOP.

-SLOP.
 Also read about receive.certNonceSlop variable in

 git-config(1).